arne48/arl_hw_msgs/README.md

 * desired_pressure = this values is set to set a muscle to a specific pressure
 * current_pressure = this value is read-only and contains the current measured pressure of the muscle
 * tension = this value is read-only and contains the current tension on the muscle
+* activation = this value is set to a normalized value between -1 and 1 over the full muscle actuation range

 ### MuscleState
 * header = ROS Header